 Aging, which can cause deterioration of the artery's wall

 Rarely, a dissection occurs accidentally when doctors are inserting a catheter into an artery (for example, during aortography or angiography) or doing surgery on the heart or blood vessels.

-Virtually everyone who has an aortic dissection experiences pain—typically sudden, excruciating pain, often described as tearing or ripping.
+More than 90% of people who have an aortic dissection experience pain—typically sudden, excruciating pain, often described as tearing or ripping.
 Some people may faint as a result of the pain.
 Most commonly, the pain is felt across the chest but is often also felt in the back between the shoulder blades.
 The pain frequently travels along the path of the dissection as it advances along the aorta.
 Thus, people may have abdominal pain or lower back pain if the mesenteric arteries, which supply the intestines, are blocked.